 Classroom management means all the tools and activities that you use as an educator to keep your kids focused, on-task, engaged, organized and behaving appropriately during your lessons.
 This can encompass everything from your body language, to time management strategies, to classroom discipline, to visual aids and tools like posters and sticker charts.

 Most teachers develop their own classroom management strategies over time, and no two teachers’ approaches to classroom management look exactly alike.
 Regardless, there are some well-tested principles that all teachers can apply to make sure their classrooms remain orderly.
-We’ll talk about those below, but first, we’ll look at what makes classroom management so important.
+We’ll talk about those below, but first, we’ll look at what makes classroom management so important for toddlers and preschoolers.

 Why is Classroom Management Important?